adrianboston/srcset/README.md

 -o  --out       The **output** directory for the resized image. defaults to `/tmp/srcset/`; windows its `srcset`

--t  --type      The **type** of image conversion (png, jpg, ... ); defaults to the same type as the original image found in the input path.
+-t  --type      The **type** of image conversion (png, jpg, webp, ... ); defaults to the same type as the original image found in the input path.

 -s  --size      The **sizes** for responsive images in comma,separated,value form; defaults to `480, 640, 768, 960, 1024, 1366, 1600, 1920`.